3D Merchandising

 • The environmental reality: The point-of-sale advertising (POS) sector generates nearly 100,000 tons of waste per year in France.
 The testing and physical prototyping phase is one of the most polluting and costly (up to €15,000 per prototype).

-• The technological solution: 3D prototyping and immersive merchandising enable the creation of digital twins of trade marketing materials, providing full-scale validation without generating any physical waste.
+• The technological solution: 3D prototyping and immersive merchandising make it possible to create digital twins of trade marketing materials, providing full-scale validation without generating any physical waste.
+You can now generate 3D models of your products directly online to simulate your displays.

 • Quantified ROI: Switching to virtual prototyping reduces mock-up costs by 70% and cuts the design time for in-store activation projects in half.